-Inception of the OCBD
+The Inception of the OCBD

 Evolution of the OCBD

-At first, oxford cloth shirts with button-down collars were passed off as formal wear, and thus were put with tuxedos, pinstripe suits, and were permitted as office attire in New York high rises.
-That fad quickly faded, as fashion mavens recognized that the whole intent of shirts with unflappable collars was to hold them in place during games of sport.
+At first, Oxford cloth shirts with button-down collars were passed off as formal wear, and thus were put with tuxedos, and pinstripe suits, and were permitted as office attire in New York high rises.
+That fad quickly faded, as fashion mavens recognized that the whole intent of oxford shirts and their unflappable collars was to hold them in place during games of sport.

-Though you can still get away with an oxford cloth shirt that has a buttoned collar under a tailored suit, you’re more likely to find them used as weekend wear during boating, barbecues, or worn by the office IT professional who needs to crawl under desks and do real work.
+Though you can still get away with an oxford shirt that has a buttoned collar under a tailored suit, you’re more likely to find them used as weekend wear during boating, barbecues, or worn by the office IT professional who needs to crawl under desks and do real work.
 Mechanics, machinists, architects, engineers, and other pros who do more than issue mandates from on high are also adherents to the button-down collar, as it looks fashionable, but doesn’t interfere with their tasks.

-Opt For Natural Fabrics
+Opt For Natural FabricsView in gallery

 Anyone who’s been trapped in a bad double poly blend can attest to how important it is to select textiles that are easy on your body.
 Brooks Brothers used 100% cotton for their oxford shirts because the natural breathing qualities of the fabric made them comfortable, while also looking excellent as they draped on your body.

 Get a Soft RollView in gallery

 If the collar lays flat when it is buttoned down, it isn’t a true OCBD.
 It’s a false idol and should be put on the pyre at your first opportunity.
 In original, classic oxford button-downs, the collar extended past the button when undone, which meant that it puffed up slightly when buttoned, creating what is known as a soft roll.
 The purpose of this is to add life and depth to a collar that works best without a tie.
 It’s supposed to frame your face, lengthen your neck, and add breadth to your chest.
 If you want a shirt that lays down, the buttons are superfluous.

-Look for Pleats
+Look for a Box Pleat

-Careful With The Cuffs
+Careful With The CuffsView in gallery

 Though few oxford cloth shirts have French cuffs which require cufflinks, there’s a few out there.
 It looks odd to have the casual rolled and buttoned collar with the highly formal cuffs, so ordinarily the best option is to get casual cuffs with a tight button on the sleeves.
 If you can’t live without French cuffs, choose cufflinks that are playful, amusing, or laid back instead of deadly formal.